ChanNokHang/channokhang.github.io/index.md

 ---
 ## Chan Nok Hang 陳諾恒
 ## About Me
 Currently a PhD student at National Yang Ming Chiao Tung University, Department of Information Management and Finance.
-I'm studied in finance and data science.
+I studied finance and data science.
 My research focuses on systemic risk, graphical model, financial networks, and machine learning applications in finance.
 I am recently researched in applying graphical models with Granger causality and Functional Structural Equation Model (FSEM) to capture stocks interconnection and market dynamics in Taiwan.
 - 🎓 Finance and data science researcher.
 - 📈 Interested in systemic risk, stock market analysis, and machine learning.
 - 🔍 Using Granger causality to analyze interconnectedness between Taiwan stocks.